Most athletes don’t put much thought into strength vs. power training, and it shows in how they perform.

 I’ve seen powerful athletes who could hammer dunk at 5’9 while weighing 135lbs soaking wet.
 But these same athletes could not squat 225lbs to the bucket if their life depended on it.

+In 2016, I was the strong athlete whose weight room numbers did not translate to sprinting.
 I did walking lunges with 315lbs for 6 reps in September 2015 before my ulnar nerve transposition surgery.
-In December 2015, I then hip thrusted 669.5lbs.
+In December 2015, I then hip thrusted 669.5lbs for 1 rep.

-I looked like a lean stallion but I performed like a foal.
-At the first summer track meet of that season (June 2016) I ran a horrendous 12.64 and 25.03 in the 100m/200m dashes.
+I was moving real weight while only weighing 172lbs at that time.
+I looked like I had the answers but my performance only created more questions.
+At the first outdoor masters summer track meet of the 2016 season I ran a horrendous 12.64 and 25.03 in the 100m/200m dashes.

-Even though I by far had the strongest glutes at the meet, but having super glutes did not help me at all on the track early in that season.
+I by far had the strongest glutes at the meet.
+But having strong glutes did not help me at all on the track early in that season.
+I got smoked at the first meet of that season as my power tank was only a 1/4 full.

 The strongest sprinter is not necessarily the fastest sprinter.
 You have to specifically train for power and speed in order to truly possess respectable power and speed.
+Being strong in the weight room is not enough without power training.

-To Be Your Best You Need Elements Of Both
+Strength vs. Power Training: You Need Elements Of Both

 How you train will determine what you get.
 If you are an athlete you need to have a program that has elements of strength and power training during the year.
+A sample program that blends strength and power training for an off-season athlete could look like this:

 Sprint Dominant Program